ThomasRumas/books-library-manager/README.md

 | **JS**      | -                          | 93.4 KB       | 120 KB        |

 You can also find Lighthouse report performed on the same machine, both of solution respect Google Web Vitals.
 Next as a built-in support for GZIP compression for HTML therefore we do it manually inside [Nuxt](./nuxt-version/server/plugins/gzip.ts)

+## State of JS 2024

+We will know compare last results of [State of JS Survey](https://2024.stateofjs.com/) about theses two frameworks and theses two meta-framework.

+### React

+React is still the one most used worldwide with a result of 82%, this score is stable since 3 years.
+Globally all the technical stack based on React is remaining alive.
+But when we've got a look interest, it continually to slown down to 34% this year, in 2022 the score was 47%!
+If we are now looking for the retention of developers on this stack, it's also stable since last year, and we've got a score of 75%.

+### VueJS

+VueJS is still the second framework used on the market with a usage of 51%, the same result as 2021, we can be agree, like React, that projects made with Vue are still alive.
+Also the interest of VueJS still remained the same since 2021 with a score of 48%.
+But there is growth in VueJS retention of 12%, passing from 75% to 87%, it's an interesting growth for a framework available since 8 years on the survey!

+### NextJS (React)

+If we are looking about NextJS, it's still the meta framework the most used worldwide with 54% scoring, but interest fell by 22 points in 2 years from 65% to 43% in 2024!
+If we have a look on the retention it have the same tendancy, passing from 89% in 2022 to 68% in 2024.
+Therefore Vercel continues to improve their framework, interest and retention are going down quickly.

+### Nuxt (Vue)

+Like VueJS, Nuxt is the second on the market with a usage of 22%, the Nuxt interest seems stable since 2020, it only lost 8% since, passing from 47% to 39%, but when it's interesting, the retention has grown a litle from last year, winning 5 points to be now 81%.